d-bl/GroundForge/Whiting-Index.md

 The book is available with a higher resolution in four PDF's at the [Digital Archive] of the late professor Griswold, including a [scan] of the original index.

+Below the index is republished once more with a couple of links:
+* **Each `W`**
-Below the index republished once more: each `W` links to a scanned page of the Whiting book with annotations by Jo Edkins.
+  links to a scanned page of the Whiting book with annotations by Jo Edkins.
   The other links go to GroundForge, pattern links not in the [gallery] derived from [Tesselace] (such as [q] and [bs]) are figured out by [Marian Tempels].

+* **Alphanumeric links**
-The alphanumeric links go directly to a page where you can show the pair/thread diagrams.
+  go directly to a page where you can show the pair/thread diagrams.

-Identical lower case links go to identical sets of pricking prototypes, in turn linking to a diagram page where you can choose alternative stitches.
+* **Identical lower case links** go to identical sets of pricking prototypes, in turn linking to a diagram page where you can choose alternative stitches.
   Prototype means: adjustable to your own taste and needs with a third party editor.
   Each pricking in such a set can be morphed into the others by nudging pins.
   Only four of the links (c,t,k,v) cover more than a third of the grounds, a ratio that illustrates how many variations can be made by changing stitches or nudging pin positions.
   What is shown is still just the tip of an ice berg.

 Note that GroundForge doesn't support picots nor sewings and in pair diagrams it treats tallies, plaits and stitch-pin-stitch like simple stitches.
 A `-` means the ground uses sewings or three-pair stitches and thus can't have a link to GroundForge, picots and tallies are too obvious to require such an annotation.